PanPraescribens/primitive-survival/README.md

 Version 2.5.5 updates

- - New: Wooden Lanterns - thanks @Kai
+ - New: Wooden Lanterns - A simpler (and primarily cosmetic) lantern made from various wood types (requires a copper plate but no glass) - throws more light than a torch but less than a copper lantern.  thanks @Kai
  - Updated: German translation - thanks @Kiava
  - Updated: New textures for cordage, fish fillets, and fish jerky - thanks @Ledyanaya Sonya
  - Tweak: You can now right click OR shift right click to finalize weir trap (since shift right click conflicts with carry capacity )
- -
  - Hey there, for primitive survival mod.
 I had fish disappear upon moving them into a clay vessel from inventory in cellar.
 Uncooked, whole fish. - Papa Cheddar
  - Mod conflict with Farm Life and traps - thanks @many people
  - is xlib the issue with filling molds - thanks @unjoyer

 Version 2.5.4 updates